carlosjhr64/thesis/INTRODUCTION.md

 one must be able to correspond the particle's position with time.
 This entails localizing the particle, and following it as time progresses.
 One can localize the particle by superimposing several energy eigen-states.
-Like waves of different wavelength, these states destructivel interfere at some points, and constructively interfere at others.
+Like waves of different wavelength, these states destructively interfere at some points, and constructively interfere at others.
-These inteference evolve with time, changing one's knowlege of the most likely position of the particle.
+These interference evolve with time, changing one's knowlege of the most likely position of the particle.
 Thus, some knowledge of the particle's motion is gained.
 But if one constructs an energy state out of several energy eigen-states, then